What you need to know about setting up funds in Luxembourg

 Okay.
 Valentine and also Stéphane for a great introduction why we should be considering Luxembourg as the fund domicile.
 And I guess the next question many managers including myself will ask is, what are the available fund regimes in Luxembourg that we can consider?
 And I guess before we get into that, Valentine, did you want to share from your experience what needs to be considered first when deciding a structure?

-What Need to Be Considered When Deciding a Fund Structure
+What Needs to Be Considered When Deciding on Luxembourg Fund Structures

 When describing all the structuration options available in Luxembourg, we often refer to what we’ve known as the toolbox.
 We have a long-established tradition of innovation in our industry, with a broad range of investment vehicles, with different legal forms, regime, tax qualification, and regulatory framework.
 I think it’s fair to say that whatever you need or almost whatever you need, Luxembourg has it.
 Luxembourg is a very flexible jurisdiction for investment and fund structuring, and when it comes, as you said, Connie, to understanding market needs, I’d like always to refer to what I call the three Is.
 The first one being the initiator view, the second one being the investors’ view, and the third one being the investments.